 Your health is neglected

 A healthy body is essential to your life.
-You run the risk of a lot of things if you don’t look after yourself.
-If your health is neglected, you can discover that you are frequently exhausted and that you are heavier than you’d like to be.
-It’s time to start eating healthily and working out.
-It will be challenging to kick a longstanding sedentary habit and start getting active, but it’s not impossible.
-After dinner, start by going for quick walks.
-Expand those weekly strolls.
-You’ll discover that as your energy levels rise, so does your mood.
-Make sure to schedule a checkup if it has been a while since you’ve had one.
+You run the risk of a lot of things if you don't look after yourself.
+If your health is neglected, you might experience emotional pain and discover that you are frequently exhausted and heavier than you'd like to be.

 You continue working at a job you detest

-You must work, but you are not required to continue in a position that no longer fulfills you.
-Utilize your free time to hunt for a new employment if you’re unsatisfied in your current position.
-It’s unlikely that the ideal job will just appear in front of you.
-Look into evening or weekend courses that fit into your schedule if you wish to increase your education.
-Never leave a job until you have one to replace it, but don’t let your current one make you complacent to the point where you stop seeking for something better.
-You don’t have to stay in your work forever to be thankful to have one.
+Consider obtaining a gym membership or looking into evening courses that fit into your schedule if you wish to foster personal growth.
+Never leave a job until you have one to replace it, but don't let your current one make you complacent to the point where you unintentionally sabotage your chances for something better.
+You don't have to stay in your work forever to be thankful to have one.

 Reasons Why People Self-Sabotage

-Self-sabotaging behaviors are usually rooted in some kind of pain from past experiences, such as feeling alone, unsupported, unaccepted, or unimportant.
-It might be an attempt to protect oneself from the vulnerability of being put in a risky position, or it could come from feeling like you’re not good enough at something and believe other people will notice this as well.
+It might be an attempt to protect oneself from the vulnerability of being put in a risky position, or it could come from feeling like you're not good enough at something and believe other people will notice this as well.

 Stressors such as financial or relationship problems are also another reason why we self-sabotage.
 We give in to these behaviors in an attempt to “escape” from those stressors in a way that feels safe and manageable, even when it’s not the best solution.